datarightplus/datarightplus-website/index.md

 ### Fortnightly Consultation

-If you want to get more involved in contributing to the DataRight+ initiative we hold a [Zoom] meeting **fortnightly Thursday, 2-3pm AEST**.
+If you want to get more involved in contributing to the DataRight+ initiative we hold a [Zoom] meeting **fortnightly Thursday, 4-5pm AEST**.
 A calendar invite for this meeting can be found [here](https://us06web.zoom.us/meeting/tZMpfu6orjwtGdaz6GhdxAUjiHUAgKhtRceW/ics?icsToken=98tyKuGvqjItGtSStxqFRpwEBor4KPTziGZajadchknCCyRLQzb8P8p3E7VUGMzi).

-DataRight+ is committed to fostering a welcoming community and we encourage all participants to review our [Code of Conduct].
+DataRight+ is committed to fostering a welcoming community, and we encourage all participants to review our [Code of Conduct].

 ### Thanks